patryk-matis/superhero-app/README.md

 # Pre-run requirements
 You need to create .env file and specify superhero-api token.\
-.env.sample can be found in files
+Token can be found here: https://www.superheroapi.com/

 Example:\
 `REACT_APP_SUPERHERO_API_TOKEN = 1208883290281177`

+.env.sample can be found in files

 # Run
 ```